MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 Here's an end-to-end example:

 You are a seller preparing for the day.
 You want to check about your next meeting.
-In the Copilot app, you enter the following prompt: "What is my next meeting?"
+In the Copilot chat, you enter the following prompt: "What is my next meeting?"

 You receive a response that your meeting is about "10 automatic coffee machines" deal.
 You would like to know more information about this opportunity.
 You enter the following prompt: "Show opportunity summary for 10 automatic coffee machines from Copilot for Sales".
 Key insights are summarized from CRM and an opportunity summary is displayed in an adaptive card.